hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/4-four-new-kids-on-the-block.md

 ## Focus on artists and designers

-* 'Plastic Gluon' is a version control component meant for artists and designers
+* 'Plastic Gluon' is a version control component meant for artists and designers <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Image diffing
+* Image diffing <!-- .element: class="fragment fade-in-then-semi-out" -->
-* References on their website are exclusively from game studios
+* References on their website are exclusively from game studios <!-- .element: class="fragment fade-in-then-semi-out" -->

 note:
 In game studios a lot of different expertise is joined in a team.